Skip to content

 With 8Gb or more of RAM or GPU memory, you can get good structured output from models like Llama-3, Phi-3, OpenChat or any other GGUF file.

-Or perhaps the task requires use of state of the art remote models from OpenAI, Anthropic, Mistral AI or other providers - this is also supported by Sibila.
+Or perhaps the task requires use of state of the art remote models from OpenAI, Anthropic, Mistral AI or other providers - no problem, simply change the model's name.

 The same API is used for both remote and local models.
 This makes the switch to newer or alternative models much easier, and makes it simpler to evaluate model outputs.

-With Sibila you can choose the best model for each use, allowing you the freedom of choice.
+With a common API you can choose the best model for each use, allowing more freedom of choice.

 And with model management#